deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 As you can see, a `call` instruction will actually push a value onto the stack.
 This is needed in order to get all of our parameters on the stack, in the correct order.
 If we simply just used a `jmp` all of our stack instructions will be one instruction off, because we are depending on the `call` instruction to push all of our instructions down into the correct place.

 Before we update the POC, we will have to add a buffer of 512 bytes, to satisfy the BufSize parameter we specified.
-In addition, since this is a two stage payload, we will sleep the connection for about 2 seconds, before sending the second stage payload- to make sure everything gets a chance to execute.
+In addition, since this is a two stage payload, we will sleep the connection for 5 seconds, before sending the second stage payload- to make sure everything gets a chance to execute.

 (NOte- in order to sleep the connection, import the __time__ library).